 Create a smart border - the text box tool does it quite adequately.
 Simple double or triple lined or shaded straight line borders work very well, and are generally more professional and classy-looking than fancy swirly patterns.
 Keep is simple, and allow good space between the different headings or sections of text.

-Logo(s) of the training organization and/or the client organization
+Logo(s) of the Training Organisation and/or the Client Organisation

 Insert picture file(s) into the top centre or top corners of the certificate.
 Ensure the images are good quality.
 Black and white graphics work perfectly well.

 Use a large font size for the main heading: Certificate of Training, or Certificate of Achievement.
 Use a smart professional-looking font; script and italic create a feel of quality and authority.

 State the name or title of the course, for example, Introduction to Management.
 Use a prominent font and size.